bcwalden2001/convolution-filter-blurring/README.md

 - The blurred image is scaled back to 8-bit integers (0–255).
 - Both original and blurred images are displayed with OpenCV.
-- The filtered result is saved with its kernel size attached in the file name
+- The result are already provided with filter size or standard deviation value attached to the file name.

 ## Conclusion